ZUGFeRD/ZUGFeRD.github.io/README.md

 ZUGFeRD.org is the incubator and communication hub for and around ZUGFeRD open source *projects*.
 Here are [the according repos](https://github.com/ZUGFeRD).
-For *people* around ZUGFeRD there is the [ZUGFeRD-community](http://www.zugferd-community.net), which even has a forum.
+For *people* and commercial projects around ZUGFeRD there is the [ZUGFeRD-community](http://www.zugferd-community.net), which even has a forum.
 Unfortunately for open source developers the human language is very german there :-(
 We do therefore employ our own, english [Forum](https://groups.google.com/forum/#!forum/zugferd).

 ### Projects